kgateway-dev/kgateway/docs/content/guides/dev/building-and-deploying-gloo.md

 2. It generates the CRDs used to interact with Gloo via kubernetes.
 These CRDs can be found in `install/helm/gloo/crds`.

+3. It generates [solo-kit](https://github.com/solo-io/solo-kit) resources, event loops, emitters, snapshots, and resource clients.
+These are denoted by `.sk.go`.
+These are built using `solo-kit.json` configuration files.

 ### Building Gloo and Docker Images

 There are multiple products in the Gloo repository.
 The code for `gloo` itself can be found in `projects/gloo`.
 Each product has its own set of build targets.
 To compile the `gloo` binary, simply run